percona/pmm/docs/details/develop-checks/checks-v1.md

     | MONGODB_BUILDINFO    | Executes db.adminCommand( { buildInfo:  1 } ) against MongoDB's "admin" database.
 For more information, see [buildInfo](https://docs.mongodb.com/manual/reference/command/buildInfo/) | No|

 ## Develop version 1 checks

+!!! note alert alert-primary "Development / Debugging Only"
+    Note that V1 check development in PMM 2.26/2.27 is currently for **debugging only** and **NOT for production use!**  Future releases plan to include the option to run custom local checks in addition to hosted Percona Platform checks.

 To develop custom checks for PMM 2.26 and 2.27:

 1. Install the latest PMM Server and PMM Client builds following the [installation instructions](https://www.percona.com/software/pmm/quickstart#).